 So, TL;DR: yes, she deserves a second chance, conditionally.
 Ideally, Nikki and Dan realize they made a terrible mistake, delete the original video, apologize for trying to profit off Bowser’s murder, donate some money to local animal shelters while encouraging their fans to do the same, and then reflect on why they felt the need to share this in the first place.
 Won’t bring Bowser back, but it shows a willingness to take responsibility for making a really, really bad decision and then trying to make money from it.
 After a few months, they’d probably be able to return to YouTube and those who choose not to support them could do so, while those who’ll forgive can also do so.

-Sadly, Nikki did come back with another video and simply dug herself 6 feet below by being overly vague about… everything.
-It’s telling because it indicates she doesn’t see anything wrong with her actions and hasn’t learned much.
-Instead, she promoted her Patreon account and talked about not wanting to be cancelled because YouTube is her family’s primary source of income.
+Sadly, Nikki did come back with another video and simply dug herself 6 feet below by being overly vague about everything, promoting her Patreon account, and talking about not wanting to be cancelled because YouTube is her family’s primary source of income.